c-orter/modsync/README.md

 2. Extract into your SPT folder like any other server mod
 3. Start the server

-> Look for the message `Mod: corter-modsync version: 0.0.0 by: Corter loaded` to ensure installation was successful
+> Look for the message `Mod: Corter-ModSync version: 0.0.0 by: Corter loaded` to ensure installation was successful

 ### Client Setup

 1. Download the latest version of the client mod from the [GitHub Releases](https://github.com/c-orter/modsync/releases) page
 2. Extract into your SPT/Fika folder like any other client mod
-   > Ensure you have both `BepInEx/plugins/Corter-ModSync.dll` **AND** `BepInEx/patchers/Corter-ModSync-PrePatcher.dll`.
+   > Ensure you have both `BepInEx/plugins/Corter-ModSync.dll` **AND** `ModSync.Updater.exe`.
 3. Start the client and enjoy!